Machine-Learned Potentials for Solvation Modeling: Case Studies: Trends and Themes

 The resulting workflow enabled rapid exploration of ligand–ion configuration space and identified promising ligands with stronger binding affinities and improved oxidative stabilities compared to standard tri- and tetraglyme benchmarks.
 DFT refinements validated the NN-predicted ligand–ion structures, and Pareto front analysis highlighted the tradeoff between binding strength and chemical stability.

-For Mg\textsuperscript{2+}, ligands with extended alkyl spacers and favorable coordination environments were found to offer high binding affinities, though their utility is limited by high melting points.
+For Mg\textsuperscript{2+}, ligands with extended alkyl spacers and favorable coordination environments were found to offer high binding affinities, though high melting points limit their utility.
 Na\textsuperscript{+} coordination showed smaller improvements due to inherently weaker ion–dipole interactions.
 Interestingly, the inclusion of implicit solvent effects revealed that solvation typically reduces binding energies relative to gas-phase DFT.
-However, the authors noted that continuum solvation models may fall short in capturing the subtle solvation environments characteristic of SILs, making it difficult to reliably assess SIL-forming capability based on implicit solvent data alone.
+However, the authors noted that continuum solvation models may fall short in capturing the subtle solvation environments characteristic of SILs, making it difficult to assess SIL-forming capability based on implicit solvent data alone reliably.

 Overall, this study demonstrates the scope of ML-accelerated atomistic modeling for the rational design of ion-coordinating ligands, highlighting the importance of balancing coordination strength, solvation effects, and chemical stability in ligand screening.